xnuk/how-to-learn-haskell-monad/README.md

 # How to learn Haskell Monad
 1. Don't
-2. If you want to learn, go back to the first step.
+2. If you still want to, go back to the first step.